sspec-project/SparseSpec/README.md

 Dynamic sparse attention tailored for speculative decoding
 </span></summary>

-Motivated by the observation that *memory-bound decode attention* is the dominant bottleneck in RLMs inference, SpecGen uses sparse attention as *draft model* followed by a full attention as *target model*, which dramtically reduces the memory loading thus boosts the throughput (consider check [H2O](https://arxiv.org/abs/2306.14048) and [Quest](https://arxiv.org/abs/2406.10774) if not familiar with sparse attention).
+Motivated by the observation that *memory-bound decode attention* is the dominant bottleneck in RLMs inference, SparseSpec uses sparse attention as *draft model* followed by a full attention as *target model*, which dramtically reduces the memory loading thus boosts the throughput (consider check [H2O](https://arxiv.org/abs/2306.14048) and [Quest](https://arxiv.org/abs/2406.10774) if not familiar with sparse attention).
-Thus, an accurate and efficient sparse attention mechanism is crucial for SpecGen.
+Thus, an accurate and efficient sparse attention mechanism is crucial for SparseSpec.

 <p align="center" width="70%">